 Just tried to peruse homes, and both times I picked a listing to view, I couldn’t back out after looking at the photos.

-The Smart Agent app seems to provide great value in terms of real estate marketing, and engaging with potential leads for real estate pros and getting good insights into their behavior and property needs.
+The Smart Agent app seems to provide great value in terms of real estate marketing, engaging with potential leads for real estate pros, and getting good insights into their behavior and property needs.

-I assume the latter may also be a cause of the app not being up to date.
+I assume the latter may also cause the app not to be up to date.

-My overall impression of the user reviews was that some of the very positive ones seemed a bit “staged” and not that authentic.
+My impression of the user reviews was that some very positive ones seemed a bit “staged” and not authentic.